Data fundamentals: Describe, wrangle, tidy

 ungroup()

-In Figure 2 below these derived data are plotted.
-The template contains ggplot2 code for creating the graphic.
-Don’t obsess too much on it – more on this next session.
-The plot demonstrates a familiar weekday-weekend pattern of usage.
-Trip frequencies peak in the morning and evening rush hours during weekdays and mid/late-morning and afternoon during weekends.
-This is consistent with typical travel behaviour.
-Notice though that the weekday afternoon peak is much larger than the morning peak.
-There are several speculative explanations for this and re-running the plot on Subscriber users only may be instructive.
+users only may be instructive.
 A secondary observation is that whilst men and women share this overall pattern of usage, the relative number of trips taken each day of week varies.
 Men make many more trips at peak times during the start of the week than they do later in the week.
 The same pattern does not appear for women.
 This is certainly something to follow up on, for example by collecting data over a longer period of time.

-Figure 2: Line charts generated with ggplot2.
-Plot data computed using dplyr and lubridate.
+Figure 2: Line charts generated with ggplot2

 Relate tables with join()

-Trip distance is not recorded directly in the ny_trips table, but may be important for profiling usage behaviour.
-Calculating trip distance is eminently achievable as the ny_trips table contains the origin and destination station of every trip and the ny_stations table contains coordinates corresponding to those stations.
+table contains coordinates corresponding to those stations.
 To relate the two tables, we need to specify a join between them.

 A sensible approach is to:

-3. Calculate the distance between the coordinate pairs representing the origin and destination.
+table. - Calculate the distance between the coordinate pairs representing the origin and destination.

 The code below is one way of achieving this.